What are the most spectacular roads in Mexico?

 Located in the Mexican state of Quintana Roo, Punta Allen is the largest village at the end of the Boca Paila Peninsula.
 It’s one of the most spectacular coastal drives in the world.
 No cars, no smog, no noise at all.
 Lots of birds and animals around.

-Sierra Negra (Cerro La Negra) is an extinct volcano at an elevation of 4.576m (15,013ft) above the sea level located in the Mexican state of Puebla.
-It’s one of the highest roads of the country.
+Sierra Negra is an extinct volcano, standing at an elevation of 4,576m (15,013ft) above sea level, located in the Mexican state of Puebla.
+It’s one of the highest roads in the country.

-Paso de Cortés is a high mountain pass at an elevation of 3.692m (12,112ft) above the sea level located on the boundary of Puebla and State of Mexico, in Mexico.
-It’s one of the highest roads of the country.
+Paso de Cortés is a high mountain pass at an elevation of 3.692m (12,112ft) above sea level located on the boundary between Puebla and the State of Mexico, in Mexico.
+It’s one of the highest roads in the country.

 Located in the southern portion of North America, Mexico is a land of extremes.
 The country has a 9,330 kilometer coastline but is crossed by two mountain ranges known as Sierra Madre Oriental and Sierra Madre Occidental.
 The country has high mountains and deep canyons in the center of the country, sweeping deserts in the north, and dense rain forests in the south and east.

-Set high in the Izta-Popo Zoquiapan National Park, in the State of Mexico, La Joya is a high mountain hut at an elevation of 3.977m (13,047ft) above the sea level.
-It’s one of the highest roads of the country.
+Set high in the Izta-Popo Zoquiapan National Park, in the State of Mexico, La Joya is a high mountain hut at an elevation of 3,977m (13,047ft) above sea level.
+It’s one of the highest roads in the country.

 Ojuela is a small mining ghost town located northeast of the state of Durango, in Mexico.
 The tortuous road to the town should not be attempted by those who don't know how to reverse.